BOBATH SCOTLAND PRIVACY STATEMENT

 Information about your child will not be shared with anyone without your consent or unless required by law.
 The database is password protected and can only be accessed by Bobath Scotland employees.
-Occasionally anonymised information may be checked by others such as a research project supervisor or representative from a research ethics board.
+Occasionally anonymised information may be checked by others such as a research project supervisor or representative from a research ethics board if you have given your permission for your information to be used for research.
 Any publications produced from the audits or research undertaken would be anonymised.

 If you have specific questions about the database now or later, please contact Stephanie Fraser, CEO.

 The taking and use of photos and recordings